Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 Even participating in a discussion on Reddit or other niche forums can make a difference.

-If you can afford; try Product Hunt or Digital PR.
+If you can afford it, try Product Hunt or Digital PR.
 They take work, but can drive real visibility.
 Don’t be quiet.
 Momentum matters right now.

 3rd Stage: Post-Launch